 BitLocker Encryption Pre-requisites

-The successful deployment of BitLocker encryption hinges on meeting specific system requirements and configurations.
+The successful deployment of BitLocker encryption depends on meeting specific system requirements and configurations.
 These conditions ensure that BitLocker can function optimally and provide the desired level of protection.
-BitLocker pre-requisites are a set of criteria a computer must adhere to before deploying a BitLocker policy to initiate encryption.
-In this article, we will delve into the essential criteria that a computer must fulfill before implementing a BitLocker policy.
+BitLocker pre-requisites are criteria a computer must adhere to before deploying a BitLocker policy to initiate encryption.
+This article will delve into the essential criteria a computer must fulfill before implementing a BitLocker policy.
 Below are the various criteria:

 1. Operating System Compatibility